codeforkansascity/clear-my-record-law-codification/docs/database/MSHP_charge_code.md

 ### Ayyoub reports 579.050, I couldn’t see any charges.
 It should be F/E

 Research:
-Source was from an applicant in the Clinic App.
+Source was Scott Person's original lists of expungable and not expungable.

 It is in the revisor https://revisor.mo.gov/main/OneSection.aspx?section=579.050&bid=30225&hl= and looks like it is active.